gindemit/unity-project-vorbis/README.md

 # Unity project Vorbis
-This is a Unity project that use the plugin Vorbis libraries from another repository to save and load audio in Vorbis format.
+This is a Unity project that use the C wrapper around Vorbis libraries to save and load audio data in Vorbis format.